Skip to main content

 Primus Beer

-Most popular Congolese beer, light lager brewed locally.
-Enjoyed ice-cold, especially with grilled meats at maquis.
+The country's most popular beer, a light lager brewed locally.
+People drink it ice-cold, especially with grilled meat at the maquis.

 beer5%